 As the Economist asked in sharing their thoughts on the New Year, "do you feel lucky?
 The number 21 is connected with luck, risk, taking chances and rolling the dice.
 It’s the number of spots on a standard die, and the number of shillings in a guinea, the currency of wagers and horse-racing."

-From a leadership point of view, I do feel lucky entering 2021, primarily because I have discovered the ONE word that will make the New Year successful.
+From a leadership point of view, I do feel lucky in 2021, primarily because I have discovered the ONE word that will make this year successful.
 This one word is not complicated and you do not need a dictionary to understand its meaning.
 See if you can spot it as you read this year-end article.

 Self-analysis is one of the most critical leadership traits.
 "Introspection or examination of personal values, meaning, and purpose creates clarity.
 It enables leaders to focus on long-term success, not simply fire-fighting."